elclanrs/jq-idealforms-old/README.md

 ```

 ### ajax
 Validate a response from the server.
-This method is a light wrapper around `$.ajax`, so any parameter valid in jQuery's `$.ajax` is also valid in Ideal Forms' `ajax` except `beforeSend` and `success` because they're set up automatically.
+This method is a light wrapper around `$.ajax`, so any parameter valid in jQuery's `$.ajax` is also valid in Ideal Forms' `ajax` except `success` and `error` because they're set up automatically.
 Passing the `url` should be enough in most scenarios.
 The server will receive the value of the input in `$_POST[inputname]`.
 The default `dataType` is `json`.
 The `ajax` filter must be added at last after all other filters.
 If the server takes some time to respond Ideal Forms will set the field in "loading" status.
 Here's an example in PHP:

 **validate.php**
 ```php